-On the day of her death, here are some interesting facts about Rani Lakshmi Bai you probably never heard of.
+On the day occasion of her birth anniversary, here are some interesting facts about Rani Lakshmi Bai you probably never heard of.

 After her mother's demise, she was left with her father who worked in a court in Bithoor.